jpt4/skio/README.md

 A naive, purely relational interpreter for the SKI Combinator Calculus, written in miniKanren.

 ### Compatibility
-This project is developed against Chez Scheme v9.4-1, and the copy of Will Byrd's miniKanren-with-symbolic-constraints included in this repository.
+This project is developed on Arch Linux against Chez Scheme v9.4-1, and the copy of Will Byrd's miniKanren-with-symbolic-constraints included in this repository.
 It has not been tested under any other configuration.

 ### Setup
 ```